brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 SPF calculation are not used to populate the route tables.
 Instead, the result is only used to trigger negative disaggregation.

+This extra SPF is only run on top-of-fabric nodes that have at least one east-west interface.
+It is not run on another type of node, and as an optimization it can be skipped if the top-of-fabric node does not have any east-west interfaces.

+The top-of-fabric nodes compare the reachable prefixes that are discovered by the normal south-bound SPF run with the reachable prefixes that are discovered by the special south-bound SPF run that includes inter-plane east-west links.

+It is possible that the special SPF run discovers some extra reachable prefixes that were not reachable in the normal SPF run.
+In that set of extra reachable prefixes, negative disaggregation only considers prefixes that are advertised by leaves.
+Extra prefixes that are originated by spine or superspine nodes are discarded for technical reasons that we won't get into.
+The final set of extra reachable leaf prefixes is known as "the fallen leaves".

+For example, in the above topology:

+ * Super-1-1 cannot reach leaf-1-1 in the normal SPF run, i.e. using only north-south links.

+ * However, super-1-1 can reach leaf-1-1 in the special SPF, by using an east-west link.
+One feasible route is super-1-1 -> super-2-1 -> spine-1-2 -> leaf-1-1.

+Super-1-1 has discovered that leaf-1-1 is a fallen leaf.
+What this really means is that spine-1-1 has discovered that:

+ * Leaf-1-1 exists in the topology.

+ * Super-1-1 itself cannot reach leaf-1-1.

+ * But super-1-1 has discoved that at least one top-of-fabric node in another plane can reach leaf-1-1.

+ * This is what triggers super-1-1 to inititiate negative disaggregation of all prefixes originated by leaf-1-1 (we describe what that means in the next section).

+In this example topology super-1-1 and super-1-2 each discover leaf-1-1, leaf-1-2, and leaf-1-3
+as the set of fallen leafs.
+So, super-1-1 and super-1-2 will each initiate negative disaggregation for all prefixes originated by leaf-1-1, leaf-1-2, and leaf-1-3.

 ## Propagation of negative disaggregation